 Reviewers evaluate the applicant’s essays, academic background and performance, research interest and potential, prior exposure to academic research, strength of recommendations, and standardized test scores.

 The application deadline is December 15 of each year.
-The application for Fall 2017 is currently closed.
-The application for Fall 2018 will open by September 1, 2017.
+The application for Fall 2018 is now open.
 International applicants are encouraged to submit their information earlier.
 Applicants will be notified of their admissions decision by email no later than early March.
 Admitted students enroll the following autumn.

 Applicants must hold a four-year bachelor’s degree from an accredited university (or expect to receive one by the time they enter the program).
 Non-US residents should consult the International Applicants page for a list of degrees recognized by the University of Chicago as acceptable equivalents.